 The only Alpines officially sold in Britain in right hand drive form were the Renault GTAs of which some 550 were imported and the A610 of which only 67 were imported the latter bearing the famous trademark ”flying A” in the Intercooler Grill.

 The Alpine factory on Avenue de Bréauté in Dieppe now continues the long and successful Alpine tradition with the launch and manufacture of the new Alpine A110.
 The factory has seen an extensive refit, has been enlarged and the workforce increased by some 90 employees to cater for the demand for the new A110.

 The A110 was launched at the 87th Geneva International Motor Show in March 2017, boasting a 1.8 litre turbo charged in line 4 cylinder engine that puts out some 248 BHP and 236 lb-ft of torque giving it acceleration of 0 to 100 km/h (0 to 62 mph) in 4.5 seconds, and has an electronically limited top speed of 250 km/h (155 mph).

-The car went on sale in the UK in 2018 and to date some 477 have been built for sale worldwide.
+The car went on sale in the UK in 2018 and on the 24th of September 2019 7,176 examples had been built, surpassing the number of original Alpine A110s built from 1962 to 1977.
 The car has received many accolades including one from James May of Top Gear fame who commented after a test drive in the car, “the Alpine A110 has 248 BHP, weighs the square root of diddly and is the greatest thing to come out of France since the Mouli Cheese Grater…!”

 You can find out much more about the individual Alpine models under 'The Cars heading on this web site.